LisaCaruana/Python-Challenge-submit/README.md

 - - -
-This assignment is from data Denver University's Data Analytics Boot Camp.
+This assignment is from the University of Denver's Data Analytics Boot Camp.
-## Copyright
+### Copyright

-Trilogy Education Services © 2019.
+Trilogy Education Services © 2020.
 All Rights Reserved.